alexiscolin/seve-js/README.md

 # 🌳 seve-js
-Simple and light JS components manager
+Simple and light JS components manager.
+Made for creative JamStack websites, it helps you to manage the components lifecycle across the app and facilitate communucation between them. perfect to work in a component style in addition to a router as BarbaJS.

 <!-- ABOUT THE PROJECT -->
 ## About The Project